 Here are a couple other insects that are commonly mistaken as potato bugs (with resources to check out):

-- Pill Bugs (pillbugs), Roly Polys or Rolly Polly Bugs (because they roll up into a ball when aggravated).
-These guys are more attracted to dead plant matter (though they will munch away on young ones too).
-You can try attracting them away from the garden by setting out corn cobs and then dispose of them once they gather on the cob.
-You can find more information about them here .
+- Pill Bugs (pillbugs), Roly Polys or Rolly Polly (because they roll up into a ball when aggravated).
+These guys are attracted to dead vegetation (though they will munch away on healthy, young stuff too).
+You can try enticing the critters away from the garden by setting out corn cobs and then dispose of them once they gather on the cob.
+You can find further info on this page (Wikipedia).

-- Jerusalem Crickets: These are ugly!
-They feed on dead plant matter, you can learn more about them here .
+- Jerusalem Crickets: Yuck, so ugly!
+They feed on dead plant matter, you can learn more at (Wikipedia).